arp242/find-cursor/README.markdown

 I don't have a numpad on my keyboard; you can also use `F13` or some other unused key.

+You can use a little wrapper script if you want a "toggle" switch for when repeating forever:

+    #!/bin/sh
+    if pgrep find-cursor; then
+        pkill find-cursor
+    else
+        find-cursor -r0 &
+    fi

 Compton
 -------